 8. Cookies at Milk Bottle Cookies

 If you’re looking for a fun place to get something sweet and tasty, then why not hop on down to Milk Bottle Cookies.
-The cookies there are diverse in their flavors and will have you mesmerized with their flavors.
+The cookies there are diverse in their flavors and will have you mesmerized.
 Of course, you can pair each one of your cookies with a warm or cold glass of milk.

 218 S 11th St, milkbottlecookies.com